What are the best things to do in Zakopane in winter, how to find winter wonderland in Poland and why Tatra mountains hiking in winter is the best?

 #10 Try Tatra Mountains hiking in winter (if you have experience)

 Where to go in difficult winter conditions?

-The Tatra Mountains in winter are so pretty and without many tourists (what changes a lot in the summer).
-The good part about the mountains is that they are very close to Zakopane town and they are visible from the centre.
+The Tatra Mountains in winter are so pretty and without many tourists (which changes a lot in the summer).
+The good part about the mountains is that they are very close to Zakopane town and they are visible from the center.
 There are many different hikes and walks to choose from, depending on your level of winter experience.